microsoft/TailwindTraders/Documents/DemoScripts/Modernizing .NET Apps/Readme.md

 1. You will need Visual Studio 2017 or later.

+1. You will need the .NET Framework 3.5 installed.

 1. You will need an Azure Subscription in order to follow this demo script.

 1. [Tailwind Traders Rewards source code](https://github.com/Microsoft/TailwindTraders-Rewards)